 I have realised that in my bid to be kind and ethical with my horses, I had lost some ambition and willingness to reach and ask for something more.
 A couple of days after coming home from the last weekend at SOTH, things felt so good I thought I’d have a go at asking Axel to try canter travers and shoulder-in.
 Axel did a few strides, offered with a real joie de vivre and obvious enjoyment.
 Our horses can benefit from our ambition if it is offered in a palatable and sensitive way.
 They can enjoy the fruits of trying something new and challenging as much as we can.

 I feel that my personal development plateau has been left behind as I climb upwards to new and fascinating territories.
 I am really looking forward to the last three weekends of the course and know that new insights and learning are guaranteed.
-Knowing that I am never far away from the support I need feels great and I am already looking at which course I take next with Arran and Mark.
+Knowing that I am never far away from the support I need feels great and I am already looking at which course I take next with Arran.

 I am also really happy to be joining the Student of the Horse teaching team in the near future.
 It is a truly special and unique place and I feel hugely privileged to be part of the SOTH journey.